A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Conclusion

 \section{Conclusion}

-We have presented a novel approach to incorporate evidence into deep networks at prediction time.
-Our key idea is to model the evidence as auxiliary information in an MTL architecture and then modify the weights at prediction time such that output of auxiliary task(s) matches the evidence.
-The approach is generic and can be used to improve the accuracy of existing diverse neural network architectures for variety of tasks, using easily available auxiliary information at test time.
-Experiments on two different computer vision applications demonstrate the efficacy of our proposed model over state-of-the-art.
-In future, we would like to experiment with additional applications such as for video data.
+We have presented a novel principled approach to perform evidence based conditional inference in DNNs.
+Our key idea is to model the evidence as auxiliary information in an MTL architecture and then modify the latent feature vector at prediction time such that the output of auxiliary task(s) matches the evidence.
+The approach is generic and can be used to improve the accuracy of existing DNN architectures for variety of tasks, using easily available auxiliary information at the test time.
+Experiments on three different vision applications demonstrate the efficacy of our proposed model over state-of-the-art.